BjornMelin/specio-py310/doc/index.rst

-.. specio documentation master file, created by sphinx-quickstart on Mon Jul 17 13:33:12 2017.
+.. specio_py310 documentation master file, created by sphinx-quickstart on Mon Jul 17 13:33:12 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to specio's documentation!
+Welcome to specio_py310's documentation!
 ==================================

 .. toctree::